Bachelor of Biomedical Science

 - pharmaceutical science.

 Your chosen specialisation, along with three open elective units and work placement experience, enables you to tailor your degree to your unique passions and career aspirations.
-You will learn more about the biomedical science topics that matter to you, get more out of your qualification and enhance your employability once you graduate.
+Deepen your knowledge in the biomedical science topics that matter to you, get more out of your qualification, and enhance your employability once you graduate.

-Everything you learn through this course is supported by practical and authentic experiences.
-Take the theory you learn in the classroom and apply it in our laboratory.
-Then take your observations from the lab and test them in real-life biomedicine settings through work placement opportunities.
+Everything you learn throughout this course is supported by practical and authentic experiences.
+Take the theory you learn in the classroom and apply it in our laboratories.
+Then, take your observations and test them in real-life biomedicine settings through work placement opportunities.

 You will obtain crucial industry experience through 80 to 160 hours of work placement.
 Not only will you be getting hands-on with the latest tools and facilities, but you will also develop valuable professional networks and experience firsthand what it’s like to be a biomedical scientist.

 The next generation of biomedical scientists need more than just technical prowess to adapt to an evolving industry.
 That’s why we’ve introduced career education to the curriculum.
-You will cover topics relating to career readiness and develop transferable soft skills, such as communication, critical thinking, problem solving, digital literacy and teamwork – everything you need to become a highly sought-after graduate and valued employee.
+You will cover topics relating to career readiness and develop transferable soft skills like communication, critical thinking, problem solving, digital literacy and teamwork – everything you need to become a highly sought-after graduate and valued employee.

 Indicative student workload